paytrail/api-documentation/docs/examples.md

     self.customer = customer
     self.redirectUrls = redirectUrls

-  # create toDictionary() method to customize a convertter of object class to dict type
+  # create toDictionary() method to customize a converter of object class to dict type
   def toDictionary(self) -> dict:
     items = []
     for item in self.items: